 If you are having a boiled ham dinner, save the broth and use some of the meat to make a tasty ham and lentil soup that will yield many servings.

 Or, make a ham-based casserole that will generate several servings.
-All of these items can be frozen in whatever servings sizes you need for your family to have on hand for weeknight dinners.
+All of these items can be frozen in whatever serving sizes you need for your family to have on hand for weeknight dinners.

 By careful planning, you’ll be amazed at how many more meals you can generate from the leftovers of just one food item.